coil pack

 What Is A Coil Pack

 The term ‘coil pack’ is simply to denote a collection or pack of ignition coils.
 This is a much more modern system compared to older cars, which use a distributor system.
 In the case of ignition coils, it’s controlled and managed directly by a car’s computer to create a strong spark for each spark plug.
-Ordinarily, the spark plugs along won’t be able to generate a strong spark that could ignite the air-fuel mixture in the engine.
+Ordinarily, the spark plugs alone won’t be able to generate a strong spark that could ignite the air-fuel mixture in the engine.
 Hence, this is why it needs the ignition coil.
 The latter takes voltage from your car’s 12V battery and amps up that figure to upwards of 50,000 or as high as 70,000 volts.
-The coil pack then transmits this high voltage supply to the spark plugs through a spark plug wire.
+The coil pack then transmits this high-voltage supply to the spark plugs through a spark plug wire.
 Now, the spark plugs will have more than enough voltage to thoroughly ignite the air-fuel mixture.

 How To Tell If A Spark Plug Is Misfiring